Image

 Phase N/A

-• **Study Duration:** You'll be checked before and after the injection, then after 1 week, 1 month, and 2 months.
+• **Length & Visits:** Participants will be checked before, immediately after, and then at 1 week, 1 month, and 2 months.

 Study details